Setting fitness goals can feel overwhelming – not to mention putting in the work to achieve the goals you set.

 What it means, again, is hard choices that aren’t necessarily fun right there and then (but they’ll put a smile on your face when you cross that finish line or stand on a podium).

 For example, I know a pro athlete who is so committed to his daily training and recovery routine that she won’t even try to do more than one extra thing per day when she’s getting ready for a race.
-She learned to just say ‘no’.
+She has taught herself to just say ‘no’.
 If she needs to go to the bank, she won’t schedule a lunch with a friend for that same day.

-That may sound extreme but it’s her way of making sure she has done everything in her power to be ready for the race.
+That may sound extreme but a way to make sure you’ve done everything in your power to achieve your important goals.

-Weed out everything redundant.
-Keep doing it until you’re only left with the core things you need to do.
+Weed out everything redundant and keep doing so until you’re left with only the essential things you absolutely need to do.

-Every project needs a timeline, so if you have a big race goal ahead that requires intensive training, you should set a start and an end to that intensive period.
+Every project needs a timeline, so if you have a big race goal ahead that requires intensive training, you should set a start and an end for that intensive period.

-If you copycat pro athletes, do it “for better or worse”
+If you copycat pros, do it “for better or worse”

 When you start making your plan, there’s nothing wrong with benchmarking and learning from the best.
 The problems start if you only scrape the icing and leave the rest of the cake untouched.

-Not that pro athletes wolf down entire cakes, but you get the point: If you only take the fun and exciting stuff, ignoring the boring but important stuff, the odds are you’ll get it wrong.
+Not that fitness experts and pro athletes wolf down entire cakes, but you get the point: If you only take the fun and exciting stuff, ignoring the boring but important stuff, the odds are you’ll get it wrong.

 For example, you take a pro athlete’s training routine (which is all about training hard, frequently and consistently) and follow suit – just go all-in as often as you can.
-But if you skip the next (and most important) step in every successful athlete’s routine – recovery – you’re just skimming the surface.
+But if you skip recovery, the most important part of every successful athlete’s routine, you’re just skimming the surface.

 Focusing is not the same as obsessing

-Working on an ambitious sports goal can easily get so pervasive that you forget (or just neglect) balance.
+Working on an ambitious fitness goal can easily get so pervasive that you forget (or just neglect) balance.

-- If you haven’t seen your friends in six months or if you’ve lost touch with friends outside your sports circle
+- You haven’t seen your friends in six months or you’ve lost touch with friends outside your sports circle.

-- If you keep running late for meetings or repeatedly miss important deadlines
+- You keep running late for meetings or repeatedly miss important deadlines.

-- If your resting heart rate is higher than usual first thing in the morning, you haven’t recovered during the night
+- Your resting heart rate is higher than usual first thing in the morning.
+(Did you recover during the night?)

 These are important signals to take note of, especially if your behavior is affecting others negatively or making you more stressed.

-We all have a breaking point so spotting those early warning signs is key.
-When your balance starts to waver, you can still make changes and choose what to focus on and what to give up.
+We all have a breaking point but if you recognize when your balance starts to waver, you can still make changes and choices.

 If you let obsession take over and end up in burnout, you don’t have the luxury of choosing anything anymore – you will just stop.